 Not only will you silence the little hungry fella in your stomach, but at the same time you can soak in panoramic views over the Big Apple.
-It's a win-win in all ways possible.
+Brunch with a view is a win-win in all ways possible.

-To help you out we have put together the ultimate guide to the best spots in NYC for a rooftop brunch.
+To help you out we have put together the ultimate guide to the best spots for a rooftop brunch New York.
 From Hell's Kitchen to Lower East Side.
-Looking for a bottomless brunch?
+Looking for a bottomless brunch NYC?
 We got you covered.

 Set on top of the Stage 48-building in the Hell's Kitchen area of Manhattan, Cantina Rooftop is a colorful year-round rooftop restauarant and lounge.
 Up here, authentic Mexican food is combined with panoramic views over the Big Apple all days of the week.
 And on weekends: one of the best rooftop brunches in NYC.

 Or as Cantina put it: "New York’s most important meal of the weekend".
-The menu (of course) include lots of spicy Mexican selections, like Huevos Rancheros, Breakfast Burrito, Quesadillas and the Mexican Double Smash Burger.
-But there are also more "American" options, like Steak & Eggs or some Mac & Cheese Carbonara.
+The menu (of course) include lots of spicy Mexican selections, like Huevos Rancheros, Cantina Burrito, Quesadillas, Pollo Rostizado and the Cantina Burger.

 Not full yet?
 That's more than ok, since you should definitely check out the brunch dessert menu.
-Maybe a Pastel De Queso (brownie cheese cake) or a Cantina's Parfait?
-Or just go all in with a Birthday Dessert Platter.
+Maybe a Cheese Cake Confetti or a Cantina's Flan?
+Or just go all in with a Cantina Dessert Platter.

 Cantina Rooftop also offers a special brunch cocktail menu.
 Here you find everything from Fruit Forward Margarita’s, frozen cocktails, Sangria and Micheladas.
 Or if you wanna go bottomless, 90 minutes of unlimited Sangria, Bellinis or Mimosas cost $25.